frejfrej/pr-tree/README.md

 * Go to http://localhost:3000

 ## Changelog:
+* Version 1.6
+    * Add online help based which displays the README.md file
+    * Allow filtering by both author and reviewer
+    * Add a pull-request counter on branch and repository headers
 * Version 1.5
     * Conflicts counter are now displayed with an initial implementation displaying the number of conflicts in a badge
 * Version 1.4